Chart Color Schemes

 Forestville was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Forestville's population showed high cultural diversity, with 33.2% born overseas and 25.4% speaking a language other than English at home.
-Christianity was the predominant religion, accounting for 54.1%.
-Judaism, however, was overrepresented compared to Greater Sydney, comprising 0.8% versus 0.3%.
+Forestville's population was found to be more culturally diverse than most local markets, with 33.2% born overseas and 25.4% speaking a language other than English at home.
+Christianity is the predominant religion in Forestville, accounting for 54.1% of its people.
+However, Judaism is notably overrepresented, comprising 0.8% compared to Greater Sydney's 0.6%.

 Frequently Asked Questions - Diversity